AlexMKramer/ComfyUIDiscordBot/README.md

 - [x] **Upscale**

     Upscale will take an image and upscale it using the default style and size in either 2x or 4x.
-- [ ] **Lora**
+- [x] **Lora**

     Lora will generate an image using the Lora Tag Loader node.
-This is working, though doesnt show a list of the current Loras installed.
+This will take a list of your current loras downloaded in Comfy and add them to the begining of the prompt.
+- [x] **Music**

+    Music will generate an image by the lyrics using song_name and artist_name.
+This will use the default style and size.

 ## Installation